Tomas-Gaete/Zip_webscrapping/README.md

 To run the Web_scrapper.py file type this into the console: python Web_scrapper.py

-After the code has been run you should end up with the extracted excel files and a print with the desired information.
+After the code has been run you should end up with the extracted excel files and a report corresponding to the date of the predicted costs.